 Can You Make Homemade Formula Using Raw milk?

-Raw milk formula for infants is required when moms of newborn babies aren’t able to produce enough breastmilk to satiate the baby’s demands.
-A nutrient-dense formula can be made using unpasteurized milk and other ingredients such as lactose, homemade whey, healthy oils, and gelatin.
+Raw milk formula for infants is required when moms aren’t able to produce enough breastmilk to satiate the baby’s demands.
+A nutrient-dense formula can be made using unpasteurised milk and other ingredients such as lactose, homemade whey, healthy oils, and gelatin.
 If you want a variation, then goat milk is the next option.
 Is goat milk safe for babies?
-It is rich in fat but lacks folate, and is low in Vitamin B12, which are both essential for infants.
+It is rich in fat but lacks folate, and is low in Vitamin B12, Vitamin D and iron which are essential for growth in infants.
 But as much as it is possible to make formula, it is definitely not advisable as it could pose dangerous side-effects to the baby.

 Also Read: Milk Allergy In Babies